cklewar/form3_rest_api_client/README.md

 following higher level technical descisions have been made:

 * Abstraction
   * Hide complexity by introducing abstraction.
-To achive this client library leverages GO language specific constructs like method receivers, structs and interfaces plus a well thought over implementation.
+To achive this client library leverages GO language specific constructs like method receivers, structs
 * Usage
   * Client library should be as easy as possible to use.
 To achive this client library introduces client initilizer function
   * The initilaizer function has been build in a way to support reusable client "instance"
   * User will define API server specific parameters like IP, port and protocol schema only once through entire API server usage
-  * User defines more `variable` parameters within __parameters__ struct.
-More `variable` parameters for example are a __resource__ or a __base uri__  which can be changed any time through entire API server usage
+  * User defines more `variable` parameters within __parameters__ struct. `variable` parameters for example are a __resource__ or a __base uri__  which can be changed any time through entire API server usage
   * The library makes usage of default values whenever it makes sense and possible.
 * Extendability
   * Client library should be extendabale.
-To achive this client library introduces proper API interface
-      * which makes it possible to add
+To achive this client library introduces proper API interface which makes it possible to:
-        * new functionality
+      * add new functionality
-        * missing functionality
+      * add missing functionality
-      * introduces backwards compatability
+      * introduce backwards compatability
-      * introduces versioning support
+      * introduce versioning support
 * Simplicity
   * Client library should be simple and consice.
 To achive this client library
     * implementes proper functions and methods to abstract complexity
     * provides clean return value structure
     * provides the possibility to build structured data out of given response data
+* Standard library only
+  * no 3rd party libraries were used

 # Requirements